martinsumner/leveled/docs/STARTUP_OPTIONS.md

 The sync strategy can be set as `{sync_strategy, sync|riak_sync|none}`.
 This controls whether each write requires that write to be flushed to disk before the write is acknowledged.
 If `none` is set flushing to disk is left in the hands of the operating system.  `riak_sync` is a deprecated option (it is related to the lack of sync flag in OTP 16, and will prompt the flush after the write, rather than as part of the write operation).

 The default is `sync`.
-Note, that without solid state drives, and/or Flash-Backed Write Caches, this option will have a significant impact on performance.
+Note, that without solid state drives and/or Flash-Backed Write Caches, this option will have a significant impact on performance.

 ## Waste Retention Period